lukearp/Azure-IAC-Bicep/Scripts/VMs-SharedManagedDisk-BackupReport/ReadMe.md

 # What is required?

 Reader access to the Backup Vaults, Disks, and VMs.
-Also, the Powershell Module 'Az.ResourceGraph' installed.
+Tag Contributor on Disks, and the Powershell Module 'Az.ResourceGraph' installed.

 ```
 Install-Module -Name Az.ResourceGraph